kathirr007/react-complete-guide/README.md

 This repository is the coding practice repository for the course React The Complete Guide by Maximilian Schwarzmüller.

-## Section - React Essentials deep dive Tic-Tac-Toe Project
+## Section - React Essentials deep dive Practice project (Investment calculator)

-Tic-Tac-Toe project using the knowledge learned so far like components, props, fragments, dynamic values etc.
+Investment calculator project using the knowledge learned so far like components, props, fragments, dynamic values etc.

 ### How To Use